Category Archive : marriage Counsellor Shivani MIsri Sadhoo Best in Delhi

 Through this blog, India’s eminent marriage counselor Shivani Sadhoo covers the different forms of intimacy and how you can make more of it in your relationship.

-Types of intimacy that exists in a relationship
+What are the types of intimacy that exist in a relationship?

 Upon hearing the word, most of you perhaps instantly jumped to thinking about physical intimacy, but other forms of intimacy are simply as important, particularly when it comes to romantic relationships.
 Let’s have a look at some different kinds of intimacy.